reshamas/git-intro-workshop/workflows/README.md

 - can collaborate with others on projects
 - knowing version control lets you contribute to open source (these repos are public)

+## Intro to GitHub
+- avatar / "Your profile" /
+- avatar / "Settings"
+-

 ---
 ## Setup